 How would you tell Metro riders about upcoming service changes?Return to Blog

 Getting the word out to customers can be a challenge for public transit agencies.
 We have our spaces in buses for schedules and rider alerts in buses, word of mouth from bus operators, and automated alerts at MetroLink stations.
 We also have online communication means through the website, blog, Facebook, Twitter and e-newsletter.
-Hopefully, local media will also pick up on the story and remind readers of the upcoming changes.
+Hopefully, local media also pick up on the story and remind readers of upcoming changes.
 With a diverse group of people using transit, you need multiple methods of communication.

 What do you think are some creative and effective ways to reach customers?
 How would you let riders know about service changes?
 Where would you post information?
 Where do you go to find out about schedule changes?
 Who are some effective community partners that could help us push information out?